ersanchez/notes/git-without-github.md

 Here is a list of all the tasks we will perform.
 The tasks are explained with examples below this list.

 * initialize a directory into a git repository
-* clone the git repository on the server into a bare repository on the server
+* clone the git-initialized repository on the server into a bare repository on the server
 * clone the bare repository from the server to the laptop
 * clone the bare repository from the server to the server (that is _not_ a typo)